 Elegant woodwork is found throughout the house

-The embalming room.
+The embalming room in the funeral home.
 This is what goes on behind the scenes and may be disturbing to some viewers.

-The RGB lighting allowed make up to be applied to the person.
+The RGB lighting allowed make up to be applied to the body.